 - 1. Make sure that your PC is powered off. - 2.
-Connect an Ethernet cable between the Ethernet port located on the back panel of the router and the Ethernet port of your PC. - 3.
-Connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
+Connect an Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet port of your PC. - 3.
+To connect the router to a DSL line: connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
 Connect your phone to the PHONE port of the splitter.
 Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 4.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 5.
-Turn on the router by pressing the ON/OFF button on its back panel. - 6.
+To connect the router to an Ethernet line: connect the Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet line. - 5.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 6.
+Turn on the router by pressing the ON/OFF button on its back panel. - 7.
 Turn on your PC and wait until your operating system is completely loaded.